 It is delicious with veggies, crackers, chips or even spread on your favorite rolls.
 It’s perfect for appetizers like my Bacon Pimento Cheese Puffs and it even makes an appearance in tortilla ham and pimento cheese roll ups in my favorite Easy Lunch Box Ideas.

-I love that you can make it ahead and it's perfect to have on hand for last minute entertaining during the holidays.
+I love that you can make it ahead and it’s perfect to have on hand for last minute entertaining during the holidays.
 We also love this easy Clam Dip for a make ahead party dip.

 Pimento Cheese Spread is also one of my favorites to make and share during the holidays.
 There are so many sweets during the holidays and everyone welcomes this savory treat.
 Package it up in cute containers and include the recipe so it can be enjoyed again and again.